arvarik/stable-marriage-problem/README.md

 * /classic
     * stable_marriage_problem_classic.py
         * This file implements a `Community` object which represents the actors and algorithm in the SMP
+        * In root directory, run: `python3 -m classic.stable_marriage_problem_classic`
     * simulations.py
         * This is the file to execute in order to run some simulations of the algorithm
         * Adjust the values in `main()` to tweak executions of the simulation
+         * In root directory, run: `python3 -m classic.simulations`
             * Executing the code as is should produce the following graph:

 <p align="center">
     <img src="./assets/classic_simulation_multiple_iterations.png">